-In June of 2020, the Company elected under the Option Agreement to excise a total of 47 claims on the northern portion of the Willow claim group, and to return them to Almadex.
-These claims have been thoroughly explored by Abacus, due to the presence of a large area of altered rocks.
-Further work has determined that this portion of the property lacks the geochemical and geophysical signatures on the main target to the south.
+In June of 2020, the Company elected under the Option Agreement to excise a total of 47 claims comprising the northern portion of the Willow claim group, and to return them to Almadex.
+These claims have been thoroughly explored by Abacus, and were initially acquired due to the presence of a large area of altered rocks.
+Further work has determined that this portion of the property lacks the geochemical and geophysical signatures of the main target to the south.
 These altered rocks are now known to represent the far upper extremities of the Ann Mason deposit to the east, and thus have no potential for porphyry copper mineralization.